 Brown Tabby Colouring

-Roughly 75 Maine Coon colourings are thought to exist, though historically only the brown tabbies were given the title ‘Maine Coon’, whilst the others were named ‘Maine Shags’ (source).
+Roughly 75 Maine Coon colorings are thought to exist, though historically only the brown tabbies were given the title ‘Maine Coon’, whilst the others were named ‘Maine Shags’ (source 1).

-Supporters of the raccoon myth argue that the tabby Maine Coons colourings come from the raccoon.
-The colourings are considered too similar, to be ignored.
+Supporters of the raccoon myth argue that the tabby Maine Coons colorings come from the raccoon.
+The colorings are considered too similar, to be ignored.

 Love Of Water

 These species both love to play with water, which isn’t considered to be a normal cat personality trait.